-To reduce erosion by stabilizing exposed soils.
+Seeding reduces erosion by stabilizing exposed soils.
 A well-established vegetative cover is one of the most effective methods of reducing erosion.

-- Seeding shall be used throughout the project on disturbed areas that have reached final grade or that will remain un-worked for more than 30 days. - Install channels that will be vegetated before major earthwork and hydroseed them with a bonded fiber matrix.
-The vegetation should be well established before water is allowed to flow in the ditch.
-With channels that will have high flows, install erosion control blankets over the hydroseed.
-If vegetation cannot be established from seed before water is allowed in the ditch, sod shall be installed in the bottom of the ditch over hydromulch and blankets. - Retention/detention ponds shall be seeded as required. - Mulch is required at all times for seeding because it protects seeds from heat, moisture loss, and transport due to runoff.
+- Seeding shall be used throughout the project on disturbed areas that have reached final grade or that will remain unworked for more than 30 days. - The optimum seeding windows for western Washington are April 1 through June 30 and September 1 through October 1. - Between July 1 and August 30 seeding requires irrigation until 75 percent grass cover is established. - Between October 1 and March 30 seeding requires a cover of mulch or an erosion control blanket until 75 percent grass cover is established. - Mulch is required at all times for seeding because it protects seeds from heat, moisture loss, and transport due to runoff.
 Mulch can be applied on top of the seed or simultaneously by hydroseeding.
-Hydroseed applications shall include a minimum of 1,500 pounds per acre of mulch with 3 percent tackifier, along with the seed and fertilizer.
-See BMP C121: Mulching for specifications.
-Tackifier shall be plant-based (such as guar or alpha plantago) or chemical-based (such as polyacrylamide or polymers).
-Any mulch or tackifier product used shall be installed per manufacturer's instructions. - All disturbed areas shall be reviewed in late August to early September and all seeding should be completed by the end of September.
+See BMP C121: Mulching for specifications. - All disturbed areas shall be reviewed in late August to early September and all seeding should be completed by the end of September.
 Otherwise, vegetation will not establish itself enough to provide more than average protection. - At final site stabilization, all disturbed areas not otherwise vegetated or stabilized shall be seeded and mulched.
 Final stabilization means the completion of all soil disturbing activities at the site and the establishment of a permanent vegetative cover, or equivalent permanent stabilization measures (such as pavement, riprap, gabions or geotextiles) which will prevent erosion.
+See BMP LID.02: Post-Construction Soil Quality and Depth vegetated channels cannot be established by seed before water flow; install sod in the channel bottom - over hydromulch and erosion control blankets.